micheltem/easy-node-authentication/README.md

 2. Install packages: `npm install`
 3. Change out the database configuration in `config/database.js`
 4. Change out auth keys in `config/auth.js`
-5. Install the design document in `config/_design/users.js` (be careful NOT to run unmodified if you have customised the _design/users document)
+5. Install the design document in `config/_design/users.js` (!!be careful NOT TO RUN UNMODIFIED if you have customised the `_design/users` document!!)
 6. Compile all coffeescript files: `coffee -cw **/*.coffee`
 6. Launch: `node server.js`
 6. Visit in your browser at: `http://localhost:8000`